 - official public records (e.g. census data, electoral roll);

-- our service providers, commercial partners, co-insurers, business insurers and re-insurers;
+- our service providers, commercial partners, co-insurers, corporate insurers and re-insurers;

 - your loan, card or mortgage provider;

 - your employers;